Life with Bile Acid Diarroea

 REGULAR BLOOD CHECKS

 Many of us have found that when tested we have had low B12 levels and our fat-soluble vitamin levels (A, D, E and K) can also be low.
 Again each of us is different and individual levels vary from person to person.
-It is important to have a baseline check of your vitamins to ensure that it is not these that are causing your symptoms of tiredness, joint pain etc. Our Ongoing Monitoring page provides information on this along with the recommendation to have your cholesterol and lipid levels checked regularly as the side effect from the bile binders can be an increase in lipid levels.
+It is important to have a baseline check of your vitamins to ensure that it is not these that are causing your symptoms of tiredness, joint pain etc. Our How is it Diagnosed page provides information on this along with the recommendation to have your cholesterol and lipid levels checked regularly as the side effect from the bile binders can be an increase in lipid levels.

 Many of us have found that we have what we call "flare ups" of our BAD.
 There appears to be no reasons for these, we may well have been sticking religiously to our medication regime and diet adaptions and feeling fine.
 Then, inexplicably, we can have the diarrhoeal symptoms back for a period of time with debilitating impact on our lives.
 It's really hard not to get despondent and feel very fed up during these "flare up" periods particularly when you have had a really good spell.
 Resting, keeping well hydrated and staying positive is really important when a flare up occurs.

 Working with BAD is another significant challenge for sufferers to manage.
 Prior to diagnosis many of us have had a tough experience managing our BAD symptoms in the work place.
 These range from feeling embarrassed and humiliated, being off sick a significant amount of time or having to stop working, change job or hours to accommodate our symptoms.
 Sadly a small minority have been socially excluded in the work place because of their symptoms and/or victimised and bullied by colleagues or their employers.
 Since diagnosis many of us have found a significant improvement in our ability to work although some do find that they do require some adaptions to their working hours and practices.